Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-Columbia County ranks No. 1 in Georgia farm-gate value for ornamental horticulture, or the production of flowers and landscape plants.
-Last year, the UGA Extension Agriculture and Natural Resources (ANR) agent made more than 19,000 contacts and 300 site visits related to homeowner horticulture.
+Columbia County ranks No. 1 in Georgia farm gate value for Ornamental Horticulture, or the production of flowers and landscape plants.
+Last year, the Agriculture and Natural Resources agent made more than 23,000 contacts and 500 site visits related to homeowner horticulture.
 Of special interest, Columbia County Cultivators meetings foster an educational partnership with industry professionals and homeowners.
-The monthly meetings host UGA specialists and industry professionals and cover a range of topics, from weed control in turfgrass to organic gardening.
+The monthly meetings cover a range of topics, from weed control in turfgrass to organic gardening.

-For those who desire intensive training, courses for Master Gardener Extension Volunteers are held biannually.
+For those who desire intensive training, Master Gardener Extension Volunteer courses are held biannually.
 The Master Gardener program is an 11-week class that covers a broad range of horticultural topics.
 The goal of the Master Gardener program is to educate horticulture enthusiasts so that they are equipped to volunteer and disseminate horticultural information to the public.
-The current Master Gardener graduating class was very productive.
-They donated 3,851 hours to the community and the Extension office, worth a total value of $92,963.14, throughout 2018.
+The current Master Gardeners donated 4,522 hours to the community and the Extension office, worth a total value of $109,161, throughout 2019.

-Another special interest this past year was the Environment Matters workshop that provided public education for the environmental protection of natural water resources and Municipal Separate Storm Sewer system.
-This partnership program educated citizens about the effects of rain on hard, impervious surfaces that cause pollutants to make their way to natural water resources.
+Another special interest this past year was the Environment Matters workshop that provided public education for the Environmental Protection of Natural Water Resources and Municipal Separate Storm Sewer System.
+This partnership program educated citizens about the effects of rain on hard, impervious surfaces, which causes pollutants to make their way to natural water resources.
 Participants learned how landscape grasses and plantings help reduce pollutants from entering vital natural waters by slowing down water runoff and acting as a filter.
-The two-part structure of the program included an environmental presentation by the ANR agent followed by a presentation by the coordinating Columbia County department responsible for oversight of the environmental matter.
+The two-part structure of the program included an environmental presentation by the agent followed by a presentation by the coordinating Columbia County Department responsible for the prevention or oversight of the environmental matter.

+Columbia County 4-H’s 2019 fundraising efforts included raising more than $7,300 through the spring Vidalia onion fundraiser, with $2,800 being used towards summer camp scholarships and $1,600 raised towards the 4-H general fund through the fall pecan fundraiser.
+4-H volunteers donated more than 3,800 hours of their time, equaling more than $95,600 worth of time.
 There are more than 2,800 active students in the Columbia County 4-H program.
-Through a partnership with the Columbia County Board of Education, the program is able to hold approximately 100 monthly club meetings in every elementary and middle school in the county.
+Through our partnership with the Columbia County Board of Education, the 4-H program conducts almost 200 monthly in-school club meetings in every elementary school in the county, as well as an additional six meetings focused for grades Kindergraten through 12th grade.
 Monthly programs focus on leadership, citizenship, the environment and public speaking.
-Columbia County 4-H structures programming to provide experiential learning that complements the school curriculum and increases student writing-test scores.
-The 4-H staff also works in conjunction with the water and sewer department to implement a best management education plan for youth stormwater education.
-In 2018, Columbia County 4-H provided 88 programs for more than 2,800 students.
+Columbia County 4-H structures programming to provide experiential learning that complements the school curriculum, STEAM initiatives, and helps increase student writing-test scores.
+The 4-H staff also works in conjunction with the water and sewer department to implement a best management education plan for youth Stormwater education each November.
+In 2019, 4-H provided more than 890 programs and club meetings, reaching more than 16,600 participants.